michel-adelino/ai-learning/README.md

 ## What is Simply Learn?

+This Next.js (secure) and **[Xano](https://www.xano.com/)** Powered Application is your ultimate Learning and Skill Improving Platform.
+You can create content and distribute content as well as consume other people's helpful content.
+Track and Level Up.

-A full-stack learning platform where **students** browse courses, watch video lessons, and chat with an AI tutor. **Teachers** create courses and upload videos.
-The entire backend — database, auth, business logic, external integrations — runs on **[Xano](https://www.xano.com/)**.
+The entire backend — database, auth, business logic, external integrations — runs on **Xano**.
 No separate Node.js/Python server needed.

 📚 **[API Documentation (Swagger)](https://xr83-nvl3-j8b3.n7e.xano.io/api:CPmqNnhk)**